spryker/spryker-docs/docs/scos/dev/back-end-development/cronjobs/cronjobs.md

 ## Cronjob schedulers

 [Demo Shops](/docs/scos/user/intro-to-spryker/intro-to-spryker.html#spryker-b2bb2c-demo-shops) are shipped with Jenkins as a default scheduler.
 Jenkins manages running and monitoring jobs.
-If you migrated to another scheduler and want to migrate back to Jenkins, see [Migrating to Jenkins](/docs/scos/dev/back-end-development/cronjobs/migrating-to-jenkins.html).
+If you migrated to another scheduler and want to migrate back to Jenkins, see [Migrate to Jenkins](/docs/scos/dev/back-end-development/cronjobs/migrate-to-jenkins.html).

-If your project has very specific requirements, you can [create a custom scheduler](/docs/scos/dev/back-end-development/cronjobs/creating-a-custom-scheduler.html).
+If your project has very specific requirements, you can [create a custom scheduler](/docs/scos/dev/back-end-development/cronjobs/create-a-custom-scheduler.html).

 ## Using cronjob schedulers